danielyseo/danielyseo.github.io/index.md

 **bachelor's in business administration | focus in marketing & arts management**

 marketer and artist. i am currently co-creating and illustrating a children's book to be self-published. i have experience in managing teams and projects, working with strict deadlines, and providing consulting in business and marketing. i am passionate in making an impact in my community through my work, and continuously finding new avenues of growth.

-resume_button: xxx # a link to an external website or to media
-resume_button_label: resume # the label on the button